emptymonkey/shelljack/README.md

 No. You need "appropriate permissions".
 This means that you will need the ability to execute code on the target host either as root or as the target user.

+It should be noted that Ubuntu has shiped, since version 10.10, with a patch that restricts the scope of ptrace's effectiveness.
+Because of this, shelljack will need root privileges for in order to work on Ubuntu.

 **When would I ever need this?**

 * As a forensic analyist, you can use _shelljack_ to perform surveillance on the target of your investigation (after you've recieved the appropriate authority to do so from the heads of your Security, Legal, and HR teams, of course.)